FengPengLab/CogMOR/README.md

 (2) Copy all the files in the directory of ns-2.35/, and paste it to ns-allinone-2.35/ns-2.35 of your installation folder

-(3) Copy and save a backup of the makefile file
+(3) Copy and save a backup of the makefile

 ```
 $ cp /home/xxx/ns-allinone-2.35/ns-2.35/makefile  makefile.bk